harshithva/incognito/README.md

-## Jersey Details collection web App
+## Jersey Details collection Web App

 This Web App was built by me to collect details of my classmates.